How to Move to Hawaii

 U-Pack

-U-Haul’s U-Box containers get priority shipping and have interior capacities of about 260 cubic feet
+U-Haul’s U-Box containers get priority shipping and have interior capacities of about 260 cubic feet.
+These are ideal for small moves.
+It can be particularly helpful to use U-Box for college moves.

-Prices range from just a few hundred dollars for small parcels to more than $2,000 depending on who you’re using, where you’re moving from and to, how much you’re shipping, and how quickly you’ll need your items.
+For moving to Hawaii by air, prices range from just a few hundred dollars for small parcels to over $2,000, depending on which moving company you’re using, where you’re moving from and to, how much you’re shipping, and how quickly you’ll need your items.

 • You’ll usually get your items in a few days

-• May be paid for by your company if you’re relocating for work
+• The service may be covered by your company if you’re relocating for work

-• Can be prohibitively expensive if you’re paying on your own
+• Can be prohibitively expensive if you’re paying out of pocket

 • Some items can’t be shipped by air

-If you’re moving for work, your company may pay for air freight for computers and laboratory and surveying equipment if you’ll need them to do your job on arrival.
+If you’re moving for work, your company might pay for air freight for computers and other work-related materials that you’ll need to effectively do your full-time job upon arriving in Hawaii.

 Your freight forwarder will provide packing service for air freight in accordance with airline regulations, so set these items aside.

-It’s dependent on a number of factors, but if you’re just shipping a few boxes and priority delivery isn’t necessary it’s often just a few hundred dollars.
+It depends on a few factors, but if you’re just shipping a few boxes and priority delivery isn’t necessary, it’s often just a few hundred dollars.

 • Reasonable prices if you don’t need expedited delivery

-• Insurance available if you’ll be shipping expensive or breakable items
+• Insurance is available if you’ll be shipping expensive or breakable items

 • You may be able to track your boxes online